OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 * [AWS::Lambda::Function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) - The Lambda function.
 * [AWS::Lambda::Permission](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-permission.html) - A permission that grants API Gateway the ability to execute a Lambda.
 * [AWS::ApiGateway::Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-resource.html) - A resource is a component of the URL path that exposed the Lambda.
-* [AWS::ApiGateway::Method](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-method.html) - Methods expose HTTP methods on resources.
+* [AWS::ApiGateway::Method](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-method.html) - Methods expose HTTP methods like GET, POST etc on resources.
 * [AWS::ApiGateway::Stage](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html) - A stage exposes the URLs defined in the REST API.
 * [AWS::ApiGateway::Deployment](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-deployment.html) - A deployment captures the state of the REST API configuration as an immutable resource.
-A deployment is deployed to a stage to expose the API.
+A deployment is configured as part of a stage to expose the API.

 ### The AWS::ApiGateway::RestApi resource